coco-tasks/dataset/README.md

 # The COCO-Tasks Dataset

 This repository contains the COCO-Tasks Dataset.
-For more information regarding the dataset please check our [paper](https://arxiv.org/abs/1904.03000).
+For more information regarding the dataset please check the our [paper](https://arxiv.org/abs/1904.03000).

 If you use our dataset, please cite our paper.